California

 What happens to biopsy skin or tissue after this procedure is performed is of equal importance as the procedure itself.
 Animal Dermatology Clinic is fortunate to have an in-house dermatopathology service to interpret findings from the biopsy once the tissue has been processed.
 Dr. Wayne Rosenkrantz, DVM, DACVD, and Dr. Kelly Keating, DVM, DACVP provide dermatopathology interpretation services to both Animal Dermatology Clinic dermatologists, and other specialists and general practitioners.
 For veterinarians interested in learning more about this service, click here.

 Dermatology is the study of clinical skin disease while dermatopathology is the microscopic study of skin disease.
 When your pet is examined by a veterinary dermatologist, he or she may take a biopsy (skin or tissue sample) and submit it to a dermatopathologist for analysis.
 The microscopic exam of skin and tissue samples at the cellular level often provides more in-depth information about the disease process occurring for a particular disorder.
-Different from other pathologists, dermatopathologist is specially trained in and specializes in diseases of the skin.
+Different from other pathologists, a dermatopathologist is specially trained in and specializes in diseases of the skin.

 Skin biopsy is the process of obtaining a piece of skin or lesions associated with the skin in order to better understand the disease process or infection that is present.
 While some skin diseases can be diagnosed based on appearance alone, others require a more in depth analysis of the changes that are occurring.
 By obtaining a sample of the skin, it can be observed in cross section in its entirety often providing a much better understanding of the problem.